My sestina "Isle Ronan" is up on the Elohi Gadugi Journal

 Elohi Gadugi Journal.

-Click on the Current Issue, and then on Isle Ronan.
+Click on the Summer 2015 Issue, (Rivers) and then on Isle Ronan.

 fiction, poetry, the craft of writing, and the literary life in the Pacific Northwest